 Inbound Marketing: Ruling the Web One Click at a Time

 Humor yourself with a thought experiment for a moment.
 When was the last time you bought a product or service due to hearing about it from an advertisement, cold call, or flyer?
 If you are like most people, you may have realized that this form of marketing is a dying breed.
 Marketers can no longer rely on these traditional “outbound” marketing techniques.
 Instead, a new kind of marketing has taken over the internet.
-It’s called inbound marketing, and it’s ruling the web on click at a time.
+It’s called inbound marketing, and it’s ruling the web one click at a time.

 Why Inbound Marketing Rules the Web